TexasInstruments/mcupsdk-core/docs_src/docs/api_guide/migration_guides/hs_fs_migration_guide.md

 ## Application boot using CCS + GELs {#CCS_BOOT_HS_FS}

-This section refers to the flow where users do not use any SBL, instead uses CCS + GELs and load_dmsc.js to initialize SoC, load the DMSC M3 and manually load user application to desired core.
-Most of this is possible in HS-FS with the notable difference:
+This section refers to the flow where users do not use any SBL, instead uses CCS + GELs and load_dmsc_hsfs.js to initialize SoC, load the DMSC M3 and manually load user application to desired core.

 - M3 JTAG is locked, so can't connect to M3 and run GELs

-To discuss the solution, let's revisit the old CCS + GELs flow from user perspective on GP device:

-- Set the board in NO-BOOT mode (recommended, but not mandatory)
-- Power ON the EVM/board
-- Launch the CCS target configuration file
-- Run the load_dmsc.js script from the scripting console

-While this seems simple enough, in the load_dmsc.js script there are quite a lot of things happening.
-It connects to the M3 core, runs the GELs, loads and runs the SYSFW and then proceeds to run the set_boardcfg application from R5.
-Once that is done, script finishes execution and user can now connect to any core and load application image.

-In case of HS-FS device, the flow is almost the same:
+Steps to do DMSC initialization from CCS

 - Set the board in DEV-BOOT mode (mandatory)
 - Power ON the EVM/board
 - Launch the CCS target configuration file
 - Run the load_dmsc_hs_fs.js script from the scripting console

-But now the load_dmsc.js would do something else.
 Since it can't connect to M3, it connects to R5.
-Now it runs an application (`sciclient_ccs_init`) similar to the `sciclient_set_boardcfg` application.
-The `sciclient_set_boardcfg` application just sets the boardcfg, but the new `sciclient_ccs_init` application will additionally load M3 with SYSFW and set the boardcfg and initialize the other cores.
+Now it runs an application (`sciclient_ccs_init`).
+The `sciclient_ccs_init` application will load load M3 with SYSFW and set the boardcfg and initialize the other cores.

 The major difference here is the strict adherence of the boot mode to DEV-BOOT mode.